So, the end has come. I'm canceling Bleachtards.

 their rabid fans breathing on their windows at night, even if those fans think they're just showing their affection?

 It's wrong.
 It's totally wrong.
 I am disrespecting him and his work and the work of everyone between him and me that work to bring Bleach to my eager little eyeballs.
 He could sue me six ways to hell if he wanted to.
 He could take me for everything I have (spoiler: I don't have much, sorry).
-It's entirely possible that he would feel just as violated as I did
+It's entirely possible that he would violated

 should he see my work, and where is the respect in that?